-Educ Education and Care Services National Regulations 4 (1) Definition regular outing 89 First Aid Kits 97 Emergency and evacuation procedures 98 Telephone or other communication equipment 99 Children leaving the education and care service premises 100 Risk assessment must be conducted before excursion.
-101 Conduct of risk assessment for excursion.
-102 Authorisation for excursion.
-123 Educator to child ratios-centre-based services 136 First Aid qualifications 161 Authorisations to be kept in enrolment record 168 Policies and Procedures are required 170 Policies and procedures to be followed
+Educat ion and Care Services National Regulations 4 (1) Definition regular outing 89 First Aid Kits 90 Medical conditions policy 97 Emergency and evacuation procedures 98 Telephone or other communication equipment 99 Children leaving the education and care service premises 100 Risk assessment must be conducted before excursion 101 Conduct of risk assessment for excursion 102 Authorisation for excursion 102B Transport risk assessment must be conducted before service transports child 102C Conduct a risk assessment for transporting of children by the education and care service 102D Authorisation for service to transport children 123 Educator to child ratios-centre-based services 136 First Aid qualifications 151 Record of educators working directly with children 158 Children's attendance record to be kept by approved provider 160 Child enrolment records to be kept by approved provider 161 Authorisations to be kept in enrolment record 168 Policies and Procedures are required 170 Policies and procedures to be followed Sec.
+Conditions of service approval- ensure number of children educated and cared for 51(4A) by the service at any one time does not exceed the maximum number of children specified in the service approval Sec.
+165 Offence to inadequately supervise children Sec.
+167 Offence relating to protection of children from harm and hazards